Disciplines

 -

-F Class F-Class, so named for its Canadian founding father George Farquharson (a Kamloops, BC shooter) is a fullbore discipline that owes its roots to TR shooting, and began with simply adding a scope to what was previously an iron-sight TR rifle and shooting with the aid of a bipod.
-This was to permit aging shooters the ability to compete when eyesight and muscle control made TR shooting physically too demanding.
+F-Class, so named for its Canadian founding father George Farquharson (a Kamloops, BC shooter) is a fullbore discipline that owes its roots to TR shooting, and began with simply adding a scope to what was previously an iron-sight TR rifle and shooting with the aid of a bipod.
+This was to permit aging shooters the ability to compete when eyesight and muscle control made TR shooting physically too demanding.- F-CLASS TR (FTR)

 223 or 308 (or military equivalent 5.56 or 7.62 NATO) using any bullet weight.